2sic/2sxc-docs/2sxc Docs Generator/pages/guides/vscode/index.md

 > For quick fixes and simple things, use the built-in editor, which is based on Monaco (VS Code Online).
 > But for more sophisticated stuff we **highly recommend** VS Code.

+> [!IMPORTANT]
+> In 2024-05 the C# DevKit suddenly stopped working.
+> We found a fix - pls update your `app.sln` to the newest sample below.

 ## Prepare VS Code for 2sxc

 VSCode is amazing right out of the box, but to really be productive, you need to do a few things: